OtherRealms/Shot-Manager-Guide/source/index.rst

 BlueSky: https://bsky.app/profile/otrealms.bsky.social
 Discord: https://discord.gg/NF5WZzUrxV

-:Version: 2.0.8.2
+:Version: 2.0.8.5

 Getting Started
 ===============

 Shot Manager is an add-on for Blender.
-Created as a tool by myself Pablo Tochez A. [contact@pablotochez.com] in order to assist in the organisation of complex files containing multiple shots, view layers and cameras.
+Created as a tool by myself Pablo Tochez A. [contact@pablotochez.com] in order to assist in the organisation of complex files containing multiple Shots, view layers and cameras.
 I am an artist with some coding knowledge for making time saving tools and digital artworks.

 Shot Manager should be installed like any .zip add-on [Blender 2-3 Install Add-ons 00:38-https://youtu.be/14G_YIVdBd0?t=38, blender 4.2 user Add-ons https://www.youtube.com/watch?v=_dJxMgMKYgU&ab_channel=GlenMadden].

  Make sure to remove any previously installed versions first and restart Blender.

-You will not lose shot data uninstalling the add-on/ This documentation encompasses both the Lite and pro versions available on Blender Market.
+You will not lose Shot data uninstalling the add-on/ This documentation encompasses both the Lite and pro versions available on Blender Market.

  SM version 2.0 and above do not support versions of Blender less than 4.0.